easydatawarehousing/rails_redhot/README.md

 For redoing actions the similar methods `redo?`, `redo_action` and `redo!` are available.

 ### Flatten
 You can 'save' the current state.
-Essentially this flattens the list of actions to the initial state.
+Essentially this copies the current view state to the initial state and truncates the list of actions.
+Redo and undo are not possible until new actions are added.
 Methods `flatten?` and `flatten!` can be used in a view and controller:

 ```ruby